portugueslab/Tanaka_2025_hysteresis/README.md

 Enter the newly created conda environment, and run `python -m ipykernel install --user --name=ofmemory` to register it to the jupyter lab.

+## Output
+The notebooks save the figures as SVG (in the `svgs` folder), as they appear in paper figures (with the exact sizes), which is why they appear small on the screen.